acgodson/federated/README.md

 ## Clanopedia - Encode Web3_AI

+`Project is in development and  updates have breaking changes`

 ### Overview

 This project allows AI models to retrieve vectors indexed on-chain in ICP canisters.
 The data is controlled by a DAO governance mechanism, ensuring a decentralized and tamper-proof process for adding and retrieving vectors.